No-Name-Yet-Exist/Conceptual-Topology/axioms.md

 This composition is associative within a Z-frame
 ```
 If: f: A → B | Z, g: B → C | Z, h: C → D | Z
-then: (h ∘ g) ∘ f = h ∘ (g ∘ f).
+then: (h ∘ g) ∘ f | Z = h ∘ (g ∘ f) | Z.
 ```
 This guarantees that within a single Z-frame, composition behaves as expected according to the standard rules of category theory.

 **σ-mediated Composition:**</br>

 In the case of σ-mediated composition, associativity holds when all involved Z-frames are subsumed by a common higher Z-frame.
 Let f: A → B | Z₁, g: B → C | Z₂, and h: C → D | Z₃.

-For the composition (h ∘ g) ∘ f = h ∘ (g ∘ f) to be valid, there must exist a higher Z-frame Z such that Z₁ ⊆ Z, Z₂ ⊆ Z, and Z₃ ⊆ Z. This ensures that all morphisms can coexist within the same conceptual space, and the meaning flow is preserved across the frames.
+ (h ∘ g) ∘ f | Z = h ∘ (g ∘ f) | Z is valid
+ where Z₁ ⊆ Z, Z₂ ⊆ Z, and Z₃ ⊆ Z.

+This ensures that all morphisms can coexist within the same conceptual space, and the meaning flow is preserved across the frames.

 <div style="page-break-after: always;"></div>

 **Example:**</br>
 If f: computer → smartphone | Gadget, g: smartphone → mobile GPS | Gadget, and h: mobile GPS → navigation | Travel, then the composite morphism is defined as
 ```
-h ∘ (g ∘ f) = computer → navigation | Travel
+h ∘ (g ∘ f) | Travel  = computer → navigation | Travel
+where: Gadget ⊆ Travel is defined
 ```
 Here, Instrument is a higher Z-frame that subsumes both Gadget and Travel.

-Let C|Z be a Conceptual Category with partial composition ∘_Z.
+Let C|Z be a Conceptual Category with partial composition ∘|Z.

 **Partial Composition in Z-Framed Category**